markterweele/windows-itpro-docs/windows/deployment/windows-autopatch/monitor/windows-autopatch-windows-quality-and-feature-update-reports-overview.md

 ## About data latency

-The data source for these reports is Windows [diagnostic data](../overview/windows-autopatch-privacy.md#microsoft-windows-1011-diagnostic-data).
-The data typically uploads from enrolled devices once per day.
+The data source for these reports is Windows [diagnostic data](../overview/windows-autopatch-privacy.md#microsoft-windows-1011-diagnostic-data) and Microsoft Intune.The data typically uploads from enrolled devices every hour.
 Then, the data is processed in batches before being made available in Windows Autopatch.
 The maximum end-to-end latency is approximately four hours.

 ## Windows quality and feature update statuses